GayathriSwethaDara/dvgs-MRS/README.md

 **Register page** consits of Name, Email, Password, Repeat Password and Contact No.
 **Login Page** consists of Username and Password with authentication.
 **Home Page** consists of Navbar (Search, Logout, Username) with routing, About website with contact and Footer.
-**Search Page** consists of search box to search for a movie by title
+**Search Page** consists of search box to search for a movie by title, when clicked on movie poster it shows movie details like name, rating, actors, descrption etc. You can add it to your watchlist by click bookmark button and can remove it from watchlist by clicking dustbin button.

 ## How to run the project?
 1. Clone or download this repository to your local machine.